Negative capability: Use of the word 'negative'

 Negative capability can be difficult to grasp, as it is not a name for a thing but rather a way of feeling or of knowing.
-The word "negative" is defined in opposition to the positivism prevalent at the time.
 In the same way that chameleons are 'negative' for colour, according to Keats, poets are negative for self and identity: they change their identity with each subject they inhabit.
 The intuitive knowing of the inner life of, for example, a nightingale or a Grecian urn, could not be grasped as a concept, and would known through actual living experience of one's everyday changeable being.

 Another explanation of the word negative relies on hypothesising that Keats was influenced in his studies of medicine and chemistry, and that it refers to the negative pole of an electric current which is passive and receptive.
 In the same way that the negative pole receives the current from the positive pole, the poet receives impulses from a world that is full of mystery and doubt, which cannot be explained but which the poet can translate into art.